Popular Matchings in Complete Graphs: Stable states versus unstable states

 \begin{lemma} For any clause $c$, at least {\em one} of the following two conditions has to hold: \begin{itemize} \item two or more of its first three level~2 gadgets are in unstable state with respect to~$M$; \item two or more of its last three level~2 gadgets are in unstable state with respect to~$M$. \end{itemize} \end{lemma}

 \begin{proof} Suppose both statements are false.
-Let $M$ be a popular matching such that corresponding to clause $c$, at least two among its {\em first} three level~2 gadgets are in stable state with respect to $M$ {\em and} at least two among its {\em last} three level~2 gadgets are in stable state with respect to $M$.
+Let $M$ be a popular matching and $c$ be a clause such that corresponding to clause $c$, at least two among its {\em first} three level~2 gadgets are in stable state with respect to $M$ {\em and} at least two among its {\em last} three level~2 gadgets are in stable state with respect to $M$.

 Consider the two level~3 gadgets corresponding to $c$.
-We know that $(s^c_0,t^c_i), (s^c_i,t^c_0)$ are in $M$ for some $i \in \{1,2,3\}$ and similarly, $(s'^c_0,t'^c_j), (s'^c_j,t'^c_0)$ are in $M$ for some $j \in \{1,2,3\}$ (see the proof of Lemma~12).
+We know that $(s^c_0,t^c_i), (s^c_i,t^c_0)$ are in $M$ for some $i \in \{1,2,3\}$ and similarly, $(s'^c_0,t'^c_j), (s'^c_j,t'^c_0)$ are in $M$ for some $j \in \{1,2,3\}$ (see the proof of Lemma~\ref{lemma1}).
 We will now show the existence of an alternating path $\rho$ that will contradict $M$'s popularity.

-For this, we claim it suffices to show in {\em stable state} the following: \begin{itemize} \item one among the {\em first} three level~2 gadgets with a vertex that either $s^c_0$ or $t^c_0$ prefers to its partner in $M$, and \item one among the {\em last} three level~2 gadgets with a vertex that either $s'^c_0$ or $t'^c_0$ prefers to its partner in $M$. \end{itemize}
+For this, we claim it suffices to show that one gadget in each of the following two sets of gadgets is in {\em stable state}: \begin{itemize} \item the {\em first} three level~2 gadgets with a vertex that either $s^c_0$ or $t^c_0$ prefers to its partner in $M$; \item the {\em last} three level~2 gadgets with a vertex that either $s'^c_0$ or $t'^c_0$ prefers to its partner in $M$. \end{itemize}

 For instance, suppose $i = 1$ and $j = 2$.
 So $t^c_0$ prefers $p^c_4$ and $p^c_7$ to its partner $s^c_1$ in $M$ and $s'^c_0$ prefers $q'^c_0$ to its partner $t'^c_2$ in $M$ and $t'^c_0$ prefers $p'^c_7$ to its partner $s'^c_2$ in $M$.
 Consider the level~2 gadgets containing $p^c_4, p^c_7, q'^c_0$, and $p'^c_7$.